kammitama5/kammitama5.github.io/_posts/2020-10-24-Saturday-October-24th.md

   in the liberal arts, by the way!) who do this.
 I can say this because I attend events where liberal arts persons congregate, and they are giving talks, and I attend computer science events, and they are also giving talks.
 Outside of this, the communities in the liberal arts don't often congregate anywhere *near* the computer science persons, and vice versa.
+- And why should they?
+If they are already deemed to be "less than" by one community.
 - I attended a reading group with a special guest this Friday, and we were discussing melancholy.
 Particularly that the feeling of melancholy is not a state that one can pass through, but that one takes with them (so it has a degree of permanance; you don't get over it and it disappears).
 The person then made a really interesting point, which is that our technologies seem to have, embedded within them, the same lack of duality.
 Our technologies,